pinobatch/pently/docs/pentlyas.md

 The `song` command begins and names a song.
 Song names are exported with the `PS_` suffix, such as `PS_twinkle`.
 Use these values with `pently_start_music`.

+The **`title` and `author`** commands can be used within a song.
+NSFe files reflect each song's title and author, and the NES file displays a list of titles.
+If a title is not specified, the song's object name is used.

 Patterns may be defined inside or outside a song.
 A pattern defined inside a song inherits the song's `time` and `scale`.
 If a pattern